Peginterferon beta-1a (Subcutaneous)

-Peginterferon beta-1a may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Peginterferon beta-1a may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using peginterferon beta-1a.

 Peginterferon beta-1a may cause redness, pain, or swelling at the injection site.
 Some patients have developed serious skin infection or damage (necrosis), including a permanent depression (necrosis) under the skin at the injection site.
 Contact your doctor right away if you notice depressed or indented skin, blue-green to black skin discoloration, or pain, redness, or sloughing (peeling) of the skin.

 Peginterferon beta-1a commonly causes a flu-like reaction, with aching muscles, chills, fever, headaches, joint pain, and nausea.
 Using your shot at bedtime may allow you to sleep through the symptoms.
-Your doctor may want you to take a medicine to help control the pain or fever (eg, acetaminophen or ibuprofen).
+Your doctor may want you to take medicine to help control the pain or fever (eg, acetaminophen or ibuprofen).
 Carefully follow your doctor's instructions about how to prevent or treat these symptoms.

 If you are rapidly gaining weight, chest pain or discomfort, extreme tiredness or weakness, irregular breathing, irregular heartbeat, excessive swelling of the hands, wrist, ankles, or feet, or trouble breathing, check with your doctor immediately.
 These may be symptoms of heart problems or your body keeping too much water.